zarf-dev/proposals/0032-support-ipv6/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss that.
 -->
+Initially the proxying component will be based on an existing container image having the `socat` binary ([Alpine socat](https://hub.docker.com/r/alpine/socat)); this is a small and simple image.

 ### Test Plan